akashgiri/stocks-list/README.md

 This scipt requires the following:

  * python
- * python requests, json, re, BeutifulSoup modules
+ * python requests, json, re, BeautifulSoup modules

 INPUT PARAMETERS
 ----------------
 The input is a list of URL's specified in the input.json file.
 These URL's are the links to the detailed portfolio listing in Morningstar.
-For example, the detailed portfolio URL for Franklin India Prima Plus Fund is "http://www.morningstar.in/mutualfunds/f0gbr06si1/franklin-india-prima-plus-fund-growth/detailed-portfolio.aspx".
+For example, the detailed portfolio URL for Franklin India Prima Plus Fund is http://www.morningstar.in/mutualfunds/f0gbr06si1/franklin-india-prima-plus-fund-growth/detailed-portfolio.aspx.

 INSTALLATION
 ------------